brunoguindani/BREATHE/README.md

 # BREATHE
-BREATHE – Biomedical Respiratory Engine for Advanced Training and Human Evaluation
+BREATHE – A Respiratory System Simulator for Mechanical Ventilator Testing and Training